Judicial Recount Handbook

 4. Process for Determining Disputed Ballots

-- The recorder shall make an entry for the disputed ballot in the register of disputed ballots in the Recount Ballot Box Report, indicating its number and the envelope from which it originated.
+- the recorder shall make an entry for the disputed ballot in the register of disputed ballots in the Recount Ballot Box Report, indicating its number and the envelope from which it originated, and

 When all envelopes from the ballot box, except those designated as containing spoiled ballots and unused ballots, have been recounted, the handler shall: